gulyaasferenc/rxjs-indexeddb/README.md

 Currently a very small package wich helps you handle indexed db using `rxjs observables`

 ## Usage
-> You can clone the repository and import the methods
+> You can clone the repository and import the library
->
+> Afterward you can use the methods like below

 ### Import like this
 ```